Many Bowness residents happy with park plan but plans for school building remains unclear

 “We don’t have any answers yet on the school,” Roberts said.
 “We are still assessing it.”

 Roberts told the crowd she would commit to having an answer about the school within six months’ time.

-"No city department has expressed interest in the building," said Roberts, adding non-profit and service groups are being sought after for involvement in the building.
+“No city department has expressed interest in the building,” said Roberts, adding non-profit and service g

 The plans for the school seemed to raise much concern for residents in attendance with questions about the state of the unused building and the potential for an unwanted strip mall.
 One resident went so far as to say she didn’t want to see a Starbucks pop up at the site.